Talent Management | Compensation for Employees

 2) Sound and Effective Risk Management

 We seek to maintain sound and effective risk management with an appropriate risk appetite.
-We update performance measurement metrics and indicators which referred to determining compensation by considering both financial and non-financial risks underlying with each business.
+We update performance measurement metrics and indicators used for determining compensation by considering both financial and non-financial risks underlying each business.
 Qualitative factors such as conduct, compliance, professional ethics and corporate philosophy are also considered in determining the final amount of remuneration provided to each officer and employee, which may include a reduction in compensation as a result of disciplinary actions.

 In addition, when granting compensation, it shall be specified that in the event of a material revision of financial statements or a material violation of applicable laws and regulations or Nomura Group rules and policies, compensation may be subject to reduction, suspension, forfeiture of rights, cancellation, offset by other compensation, or re-payment (so-called "clawback").